 The facade of the Cathedral

 In the first stage of our walk around the centre of Mérida we walked along Calle 62 to the Plaza Grande.
 This post continues the walk along the west side and then up Calle 60 to Paseo Montejo.
 The west side is dominated by the Cathedral of St Ildefonso (named for a 7th century bishop of Toledo).
-It is said to be the oldest cathedral in the Americas.
+It is said to be the oldest cathedral in the Americas - it was founded in 1561, 19 years after the city itself.
 It is hard to get a good shot of it as there is a row of trees in front.
 I was intrigued by the right tower which seems to have a small pulpit and the remains of an ancient clock.